Easy Tomato Stew (veggie-packed)

 How to serve it

-This tomato stew makes a hearty, filling meal and goes so well with crusty bread or rice on the side.
+This tomato stew makes a hearty, filling meal and goes well with crusty bread or rice.
 I usually serve mine with these easy panini rolls, this easy focaccia, or whole grain rice for a more balanced meal.

 Make a big batch and freeze it!

 If you want to make a big batch, this tomato stew freezes really well.
-I suggest dividing the stew into single portions, cooling completely in the refrigerator over night, then transferring to the freezer.
+I suggest dividing the stew into single portions, cooling it completely in the refrigerator overnight, and then transferring it to the freezer.

 Top view of a bowl full of rice and tomato stew.